bilibilixkz/Sundry/MoveMouseCursor/README.md

 A simple tool to move the mouse cursor to the center of your screen.

-Might not work on computer with multiple screens.
+Do not capable with computer with multiple screens currently.

 ## Update Log